zzuu666/antue/components/dropdown/demo/event.md

 ## en-US

-An event will be triggered when you runTop menu items, in which you can make different operations according to item's key.
+An event will be triggered when you click menu items, in which you can make different operations according to item's key.

 ```` html
 <template>